Population control: Factors influencing population control

 Direct human impacts are not the only ways humans can control animal populations.
-Often times, humans are indirectly controlling animal populations, in other words, the humans are not aware that their actions are controlling animal populations.
+Oftentimes, humans are indirectly controlling animal populations, in other words, the humans are not aware that their actions are controlling animal populations.
 For example, new infrastructure and roads can lead to animals being displaced from their natural habitat.
 Their new habitats that they are forced to move to may not provide the same necessities to them that they require for survival.
 This will result in a decreasing population as a result of human actions.

 Methods for active population control

 Animal euthanasia is often used as a final resort to controlling animal populations.
 In Tangipahoa Parish, Louisiana, the parish performed mass euthanasia on the entire animal shelter population, including 54 cats and 118 dogs that were put to death due to a widespread disease outbreak that spread among the animals.

 Neutering is another option available to control animal populations.
 The annual Spay Day USA event was established by the Doris Day Animal League to promote the neutering of pets, especially those in animal shelters, so that the population remains controllable.